TeamDevDev/project-development-week-one-through-six-starter/writing/review.md

 such as: how reliable is the project?
 How complete is the project?
 How well-tested is the project?
 How maintainable is the project?
 How secure is the project?
 How likely is it that the project will be used for unethical purposes?

+TODO: Provide a suggestion for improving the ways in which our software engineering team specifies, builds, tests, and deploys software.